cmgchess/facemash-v2/README.md

 ### Data
 The dataset is collected from [fanzeyi](https://github.com/fanzeyi)/**[pokemon.json](https://github.com/fanzeyi/pokemon.json)**
 #### Seed Data for MongoDB
+You need 2 MongoDB collections for the application.
+One for saving Pokemon data and the other for saving Match/Pairing data.
 Initial seed data for MongoDB can be found [here](https://github.com/cmgchess/facemash-v2/blob/master/sync/data/pokemon-db.json).
 Initial `rating`,`deviation` and `sigma` are set to 1500, 350 and 0.06 respectively.
 The initial rank values are set to the same value as the `currRank` field, and `prevRank` is also initialized to the same value.
 Below is an example of what the seed data for a Pokemon in the database would look like:
 ```json
 {
   "id": "1",